mysterious-coding/base_entranced/README.md

 ####/forceround2 mm:ss
 Restarts current map with siege timer going down from a specified time.
 For example, /forceround2 7:30 starts siege in round 2 with the timer going down from 7:30.
 Can be executed from rcon or callvote.

+####/killturrets
+Removes all turrets from the map.
+Useful for capt duels.
+Can be executed from rcon or callvote.

 ####Reset siege to round 1 on /map vote
 No more changing maps with timer going down.